GeoplexGIS/masterportal-addons/README.rst

 of the controll section it is currently displayed by a wrentch icon.

+The PlexMap Masterportal Addon is now installed and ready to use.

 Configuration
 =====
 The PlexMap Masterportal Addon needs to be configured so it can display your PlaxMap Instanz correctly.